Tech Me EngineerTech Me Engineer

 It should be noted that the Rebound Hammer Test does not replace more exact testing procedures; rather, it offers only an estimate of the compressive strength of concrete.

-Who & When Invented Rebound Hammer?
+Who & When Invented the Rebound Hammer?

 Engineer Ernst Schmidt from Switzerland invented the rebound hammer in the late 1940s.
 To provide a quick and non-destructive method for evaluating the strength of concrete structures, Schmidt created the device.

-How to collect data From Rebound Hammer?
+How to collect data from the Rebound Hammer?

 Check to make sure the surface being tested is dry, clean, and free of any debris or loose objects.